 Go check it out – the carpenters with Blue Sky Design spent a day finishing all those shingles.
-Thank you to the team for making that happen!
+Thank you to the team (Tim, Storm and Charlie) for making that happen!

 In 2015, ten apprentice carpenters from Hornby built a small eco house.
 They participated in a six-month long Red Seal Carpentry Foundation training program, offered here for the first time as a pilot project through North Island College.
 This program was organized and partially funded by HICEEC, in partnership with HIES.

 ISLA is grateful to these organizations for their support, and to Katherine Ronan for her efforts in spearheading the program, recruiting students, and designing the compact home.
 The building itself was financed by ISLA and become available for sale to a future resident.
 Stay tuned: The house will completed soon and new photos will be on their way!